 When you start putting together your portfolio, always keep in mind that you need it to have an instant impact.
 Margaret Burgin, head of careers at ScreenSkills, says, 'An employer will often have a quick look through several portfolios and divide them into two - those they'll look at again, and those they won't.
 You want to be in the first group, so first impressions are crucial.'

 Select pieces of work that show the full spectrum of your skills in your field, including your competence with relevant digital tools or industry-standard software.
-The examples you choose can usually come from a wide variety of experiences.
+The examples you choose can usually come from a variety of experiences.
 For instance, your portfolio may contain work you've done at university, in a relevant placement or internship, in a part-time job, or even projects you undertook in your free time.
 For more examples, read our 5 tips for getting media work experience.

 All of these are valid as long as they show you at your best - although you should always check job adverts or interview invites to see whether the employer has any particular requests.
 Sometimes you might be asked to show everything you contributed to a single project from start to finish, while other in other cases you'll need a range of examples.